ianthehenry/to-do/README.md

 $ to do 'add a new task'

-$ to did # mark something completed
+$ to done # mark something completed

 $ to did 'add an already completed task'